dambergn/node-media-manager/README.md

 # node-media-manager
 Media content management
+This project was designed and tested on ubuntu linux

 # Setup
-Before running the server make sure you have your API keys and run ./setup.sh from the terminal.
+Before running the server make sure you have your API keys and run ./setup.sh from a terminal.

 ## Features
 - [ ] Scan files and folders